tdsone/coaster/README.md

 | `+` | + genomic = gene-sense ✓ | use as-is |
 | `-` | + genomic = gene-**anti**sense ✗ | reverse-complement before saving |

-**Consequence:** the current `extract_reads_modal.py` has a bug — for `−` strand genes it stores reads in the gene-antisense direction, so the model trains on (gene-sense DNA, gene-antisense reads).
-This needs to be fixed in the next extraction run.
+`coaster/preprocessing.py` provides `to_gene_sense(query_sequence, gene_strand)` which applies the reverse-complement for `−` strand genes.
+This is called for both R1 and R2 in `scripts/extract_reads_modal.py`.

-### Paired-end merging (planned)
+### Paired-end merging

 Both reads of a pair span the same cDNA fragment from opposite ends.
-After converting to gene-sense direction, R2 covers the 5′ portion and RC(R1) covers the 3′ portion.
-When the insert is short enough that they overlap (common for yeast, where many fragments are <302 bp), they can be merged into the full insert sequence:
+After converting to gene-sense direction, R2 covers the 5′ portion and R1 covers the 3′ portion.
+When the insert is short enough for them to overlap (common for yeast, where many fragments are <302 bp), they are merged into the full insert sequence:

 ```
 Gene 5'→3':  [=======R2=======>]
-                      [<=======R1=======]   (R1 maps opposite strand; gene-sense = RC of query_sequence for + gene)
+                      [<=======R1=======]
 Merged:      [===========full insert===========]
 ```

-The extraction script should be updated to:
-1. Fetch both R1 and R2 for each pair (match by `query_name`).
-2. Convert both to gene-sense direction (RC both if `strand == '-'`).
-3. Merge overlapping pairs into one longer read; keep R2 only for non-overlapping pairs.
-4. Apply reservoir sampling at the pair level.
+`coaster/preprocessing.py` provides `merge_pair(r2_sense, r1_sense)`, which finds the longest suffix/prefix overlap (minimum 10 nt) and returns the merged insert, or R2 alone if no overlap is found. `scripts/extract_reads_modal.py` fetches both R1 and R2 per pair, converts both to gene-sense, merges where possible, and applies reservoir sampling at the pair level.

-**TODO:** In practice ~42% of reads get merged and ~58% remain as R2-only (151 nt), so the training data is a mix of short (~151 nt) and longer (~150–300 nt) inserts.
-This is fine architecturally (the decoder is autoregressive and length-agnostic) but the model is implicitly learning two subtly different things without knowing which is which.
-Options to consider: only train on merged reads (drop 58% of data but cleaner), always produce a fixed-length representation, or condition the decoder on insert type.
+**Note:** In practice ~42% of reads get merged and ~58% remain as R2-only (151 nt), so the training data is a mix of short (~151 nt) and longer (~150–300 nt) inserts.
+The decoder is autoregressive and length-agnostic, but the model implicitly learns two subtly different things without knowing which is which.
+Options to consider: only train on merged reads (drop 58% of data but cleaner), or condition the decoder on insert type.
 Revisit once baseline training is stable.

 ## Setup